 Why it helps: Aspirin is acetylsalicylic acid, which is similar but not identical to the active component, salicylic acid.
 Salicylic acid cleanses clogged pores.
 Salicylic acid is also the one active substance that can visibly improve razor bumps.

 How to do it:

 Crush 3-4 plain uncoated aspirin in water.
 It should resemble a paste.
 You can apply it on your face as a mask, but it will flake off as it dries.
 (If you do not want it to flake off, mix it with moisturizer instead of water.
-Aloe Vera is a good option.
-Honey is also good if you have it on hand.)
+Aloe vera is a good option.
+Honey is also good.)

 Spread this paste on your face and leave on until it begins to dry.
 To remove, wash off with water.